json-api/json-api/_format/1.1/index.md

 ```

 It is **RECOMMENDED** that servers specify the `Vary` header with `Accept`
 as one of its header names.
-This will ensure that the servers responses are
+This will ensure that the server's responses are
 appropriately cached and future client/server negotiations will work as
 expected.